DOAJ/doaj/cms/pages/apply/guide.md

 ## Appeals

 Appeals must be submitted within six months from the decision date.
-Your journal is eligible to submit an appeal if
+A journal or publisher is eligible to submit an appeal if

-- It has been removed from DOAJ.
+- The journal has been removed from DOAJ.
-- The application has been rejected, and no new application is allowed for at least one year.
+- The application has been rejected, and no new application from the publisher or journal is allowed for at least one year.

+If the decision applies to a publisher, the publisher must appeal; appeals from individual journals will not be considered.
+Appeals are for when the decision was made in error: changes made after the decision will not be considered.
+The appeal must give evidence that the original assessment was in error and that the criteria were met at the time of the decision.

 Email the [DOAJ Appeals Committee](mailto:appeals@doaj.org).
-The appeal should contain the following information:
+The appeal must contain the following information:

 - Journal title
 - Journal ISSN
+- Journal publisher
 - Reason for appeal
 - Evidence for the DOAJ Appeals Committee to consider
 - The original notification of rejection/removal

+Appeals submitted without the required information will not be accepted for review.

 Appeals related to the outcome of a [quality investigation](https://blog.doaj.org/2025/01/16/inside-the-quality-team-part-1-how-we-preserve-quality-at-doaj/) will be considered by the DOAJ Appeals Committee, consisting of the Head of Editorial and members of the editorial team.
 Committee meetings are held monthly.
 After your case is discussed, a member of the Committee will contact you with the result of your appeal.
 All other appeals will be handled by members of the editorial team.